UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

 — ESPN Ringside (@ESPNRingside) December 12, 2020

-After winning his fight over Pulev, Joshua ran over to embrace Mayweather and share some words with the future Hall of Famer.
+After winning his fight over Pulev, Joshua ran over to embrace Mayweather and shared some words with the future Hall of Famer.

 Anthony Joshua goes over to celebrate with Floyd Mayweather 👊 pic.twitter.com/HZSwu8Znq2